mmod/nodakwaeri/README.md

 Unless you are only planning on using a few pieces of nodakwaeri and intend to use custom facilities, it's recommended that you install nodakwaeri via the nk-mvc project template.
 There is more in-depth documentation available for [nk-mvc](http://www.github.com/mmod/nk-mvc/) which covers all aspects of the framework, and provides an excellent starting place for any nodakwaeri application.

-To install the nodakwaeri module without the project template, use npm as shown below in either terminal/shell or command prompt.
+To install the nodakwaeri module, use npm as shown below in either terminal/shell or command prompt.
 Be sure to have Node.js and Git installed, with the latter's root directory in your systems environment path.

 ```
 path_to_app/> npm install nk